And this code immediately after opening thetag:

 Yes, there are a few national counts of dropouts from the Current Population Survey, as well as state dropout rates calculated from the Common Core of Data.
 For more information on national dropout and completion rates from the Census Bureau see our annual Dropout Report.
 The Common Core of Data also collects high school dropout information and has reports on high school dropout and completion rates at the district and state level.

-Are there numbers of students eligible for free lunch, schools participating in Title I programs, or numbers of Magnet and Charter school on the CCD?
+Are there numbers of students eligible for free lunch, schools participating in Title I programs, or numbers of Magnet and Charter schools on the CCD?

 There are numbers of Free Lunch eligible students for almost every state that are collected by CCD data.
 In our 1998-99 school year data collection, we expanded the question on free lunch to include eligibility for reduced-price lunch as well as adding questions on Title I schools and programs and Magnet and Charter schools.
 You can find this new information in the School and Agency Reports.